Its scenes wildly escalate to a fever pitch at the drop of a hat, before then ending, more often than not, with abrupt violence.

 This almost weirdly resonant Stallone vehicle nets an attractive transfer that should please hardcore action fans and genre tourists alike.

-Historians may forever rue the day JFK hit movie screens, but to movie fans, it’s the centerpiece for any defense of the persuasive powers of the medium.
+To movie fans, JFK is the centerpiece for any defense of the persuasive powers of the medium.

 An egregious entry into the pantheon of films about white Americans traveling to exotic lands in search of identity and soul-searching adventure.